LEXtoday City Guide Live Banner

 Nearby: Headley Whitney Museum + various horse farms

-The 3,800-lbs bronze statue of Secretariat serves as a welcome to drivers along Lexington’s national scenic byways, Old Frankfort Pike.
+The 3,800-lb bronze statue of Secretariat welcomes drivers along Lexington’s National Scenic Byway, Old Frankfort Pike.
 The Visitors Viewing Area even features interpretive panels that tell stories of the area.

 A tall towering statue surrounded by fountains and greenery